Application Process for Field Guides

 - You must be comfortable in the wilderness.
 Professional wilderness experience is preferred.
 It is not necessary to have therapeutic training as we do in-company training.

-To apply please complete the online application for Evoke at Entrada or Evoke at Cascades.
-Email or Fax a resume, three letters of recommendation, and a copy of your CPR/First Aid certification to the recruiter of the location you are interested in.
-If you aren’t sure which location you are interested in apply to both or speak to one of the recruiters on the phone.
+To apply please complete the online application for Evoke at Entrada.
+Email or Fax a resume, the names and contact information of three references OR three letters of recommendation, and a copy of your CPR/First Aid certification to the recruiter of the location you are interested in.
 Once you have submitted the required paperwork, a recruiter will contact you to set up a phone interview.
-If you meet the qualifications, you will be invited to attend a 7-day in field orientation.
+If you meet the qualifications, you will be invited to attend a seven-day in field orientation.

 What previous orientation participants have to say about the experience: